enketo/enketo-core/README.md

   session: {}
 };

-// form-specific configuration
+// Form-specific configuration
 var options = {
   clearIrrelevantImmediately: true  // this is the default, it can be omitted }

-// instantiate a form, with 2 parameters var form = new Form( formSelector, data, options);
+// Instantiate a form, with 2 parameters var form = new Form( formSelector, data, options);

-// initialize the form and capture any load errors var loadErrors = form.init();
+// Initialize the form and capture any load errors var loadErrors = form.init();

+// If desired, scroll to a specific question with any XPath location expression,
+// and aggregate any loadErrors. loadErrors = loadErrors.concat( form.goTo( '//repeat[3]/node' ) );

 // submit button handler for validate button
 $( '#submit' ).on( 'click', function() {